 - TEXONO (TAiwan EXperment On NeutrinO) is located at a nuclear power plant in Taiwan.
 It employs low-threshold Ge detectors and has been running since several years. - CONUS [11] is a germanium-based detector running close to a nuclear reactor in Germany.
-More information is given below on this specific experiment. - CONNIE [12] uses low-noise fully depleted charge-coupled devices (CCDs) made out of silicon.
+More information is given below on this specific experiment.

+- CONNIE [12] uses low-noise fully depleted charge-coupled devices (CCDs) made out of silicon.
 It is running at the Angra reactor in Brazil. - MINER [13] is a cryogenic bolometer-based planned experiment which will be located at a research reactor in the Mitchell Institute in Texas (US).
-Germanium and Silicon detectors with a total mass of 10 kg are envisaged. - NuCLEUS [14] is a planned experiment using the cryogenic bolometer technology (as CRESST, discussed in direct dark matter detection).
+Germanium and silicon detectors with a total mass of 10 kg are envisaged. - NuCLEUS [14] is a planned experiment using the cryogenic bolometer technology (as CUORE, discussed in the $0\nu\beta\beta$ lecture).
 CaWO4 and Al2O3 crystals are foreseen with just a few gram masses. - Ricochet is an US-french experiment planning to use cryogenic bolometers to detect phonons induced by $CE\nu NS$ interactions.
-The experiment intends to measure neutrinos from the ILL research reactor.

-RED100 [15] is a ~ 200-kg liquid xenon detector aiming to measure CEνNS at the Kalinin nuclear power plant (Russia).
+The experiment intends to measure neutrinos from the ILL research reactor. - RED100 [15] is a ~ 200-kg liquid xenon detector aiming to measure CEνNS at the Kalinin nuclear power plant (Russia).
 The detector is built and its performance is being characterized.

 CONUS [11] is an experiment located at the Brokdorf nuclear power plant in Germany about 17 m away from the core.
-This short distance and the 3.9 GW thermal power of the reactor provide a flux of more than $10^{13} \text{ s}^{-1} \text{ cm}^{-2}$ at the experimental site.
-The experiment is located within the containment sphere of the reactor and it has an overburden of $\sim (10-45) \text{ m w.e.}$ (varying depending on the zenith angle).
+This short distance and the 3.9 GW thermal power of the reactor provide a neutrino flux of more than $10^{13} \text{ s}^{-1} \text{ cm}^{-2}$ at the experimental site.
+The experiment is located within the containment sphere of the reactor and it has an overburden of ~ (10-45) m w.e. (varying depending on the zenith angle).
 As discussed in lecture 7, the reactor undergoes regularly off times which last two to three weeks.
 This off periods give the possibility to measure the surrounding background such that it can be subtracted from the spectrum when the reactor is on.

-CONUS employs four 1 kg low-background germanium crystals which are expected to have an energy threshold around 300 eV.
-Figure 7 shows a photograph of the experimental setup including the germanium detectors and the shielding.
+CONUS employs four 1 kg low-background germanium crystals with an energy threshold around 300 eV.
+Figure 9 shows a photograph of the experimental setup including the germanium detectors and the shielding (led in grey, scintillator panels in black and polyethylene in white).